In my own words...

-To a large extent, utilizing natural therapies to treat psychiatric illness feels more dream calling than job.
+To a large extent, utilizing natural therapies to treat mental emotional concerns feels more dream calling than job.
 I consider my role in partnering with patients and the rest of their health care team a sacred privilege.
 As such, I hold myself to the highest standards in protecting this sacred space in the following ways: by continually striving to better practice informed consent, taking seriously the confidentiality standards set forth by HIPAA, honestly working toward "being present" with every patient, and continuing to learn from my colleagues, patients, and the world around me.
-I still actively dream of integration.
-One day holistically minded in-patient treatment programs will hold deep respect for people in extreme states, while offering homeopathic remedies alongside other holistic and conventional options.
+I still actively dream of holism becoming a part of conventional care.
+One day holistically minded in-patient treatment programs will hold deep respect for people in extreme states, while offering naturopathic treatments alongside or in place of conventional options.

-I attended a terminal, four-year naturopathic medical program at Southwest College of Naturopathic Medicine, a doctoral level degree similar in scope to conventional medical school.
-As a result, I am licensed in the states of Colorado and Maryland as a naturopathic doctor.
+I attended a terminal, four-year naturopathic medical program at Southwest College of Naturopathic Medicine, a doctoral level, accredited degree program similar in scope to conventional medical school.
+As a result, I am licensed in Maryland as a naturopathic doctor.
 To achieve these ends, I graduated from the post baccalaureate program, passed 2 sets of board exams, and completed over 1500 hours of clinical training.
 Additionally, I annually participate in continuing medical education.